AlbaXIII/golden-goose-tutoring/README.md

 # Golden Goose Tutoring

-Golden Goose Tutoring is an idea for a private tutoring business that my wife is starting in the summer of 2024.
+Golden Goose Tutoring is an idea for a private tutoring business that my wife is starting in the summer of 2024, so I had the idea of creating her a sample website that coincides with the learning goals of Project 1, so she could see the potential of a strong web presence when starting a business.

-She will be providing 1-to-1 tutoring to Key Stage 2 Children in the local area of Manchester, UK.
+For the service itself, she will be providing 1-to-1 tutoring to Key Stage 2 and SEN (Special Educational Needs) children in the local area of Manchester, UK.

-As this will be her first time going freelance, she will need an accessible, functional and attractive website to entice potential clients to schedule her services.
+As this would be her first time going freelance, she will need an accessible, functional and attractive website to entice potential clients to schedule her services.
 Particular emphasis will be put on creating a clear, intuitive layout explaining what to expect from the business, prices and business times.

-This is not a finalised business website, and just an idea of what could be offered.

 ## Features

 * __Navigation & Header__
     * Featured at the top left of the page as the header, the business name - Golden Goose Tutoring - and the links to the other pages displayed to the right.
-    * When displayed on mobile & screens smaller than XX, the burger icon to the top right of the screen opens up to display the links to the other pages - Home, Testimonials and Contact - and collapses back when clicked again using a CSS checkbox.
+    * When displayed on mobile & screens smaller than __767px__, the burger icon to the top right of the screen opens up to display the links to the other pages - Home, Testimonials and Contact - and collapses back when clicked again using a CSS checkbox.
-    * On screens larger than XX, links to other pages are displayed the top right hand side of the page to maintain accessibility.
+    * On screens larger than __767__, links to other pages are displayed the top right hand side of the page to maintain accessibility.
     * The font is a curverd, child-like font colored orange against an off-white background for ease of visual access, and the navigation bar maintain the font & color scheme.

 * __Main Home page__
     * The main home page of the site is split into 3 sections.
 In mobile view the sections are stacked vertically as the user scrolls, and on tablets and larger the main logo and text sits above the about and profile sections.
 Reactive CSS has been used to see the transformation when condensing and expanding the page for maximum accessibility.
     * __Main text section__
-        * The main logo is a simple image with a humerous edge that should engage potential users, and sits in the middle of the page to establish visual flow.
+        * The main logo is a simple image with a humerous edge (see credits) that should engage potential users, and sits in the middle of the page to establish visual flow.
         * Beneath the main logo is the main information and function of the site - what the service is, who could be applicable, area served and price.
         * The text is in the 'Teachers' font in black to provide clean contrast from the background and has a connection to schools and learning.
     * __Profile & Services section__